kevinlin1/kevinlin1.github.io/_posts/2019-11-26-toward-robust-cs-education.md

 ---
 layout: post
-title: Towards robust CS education
+title: Toward robust CS education
 excerpt: >-
   Equitable CS education in higher-ed: a 2-year retrospective on teaching to groups.
 ---